 Orgasm is a basic physiological response of the human body.
 Just as the same mechanism causes men and women to sneeze, so we also orgasm in the same way.
 Regardless of gender and orientation, both the anatomy and the trigger are the same.
 We massage the tumescent phallus and focus our minds on explicit aspects of eroticism.
 Orgasm techniques are similar whether we are male or female, alone or with a lover, gay or heterosexual.

 The phallus (penis or clitoris) is always involved in achieving orgasm.
 It is inconceivable that men and women would have evolved a response as fundamental as orgasm through different evolutionary routes.
 This is where the anatomical precedent comes in.
-The same anatomy is involved for men and women.
-The penis and clitoris may not look alike but they develop from the same anatomy in every foetus regardless of sex.
-The vagina develops from female reproductive glands that waste away in the male.
+The penis and clitoris (only the glans is visible) may not look very similar but they develop from the same anatomy in every foetus regardless of sex.
+The vagina develops from reproductive glands that every foetus has initially but that waste away in the male foetus.

 The penis acts both as a sex organ and a reproductive organ.
 So men enjoy orgasm (which triggers ejaculation) as part of their reproductive role in intercourse.
 Women’s reproductive anatomy (the vagina) complements male sexuality (male sex drive).
 But for women intercourse has a purely reproductive function.
 A woman has separate anatomy.
 The vagina is a reproductive organ.
 The clitoris is the sex organ.
 Women’s responsiveness (ability to orgasm) mirrors male sexuality including an instinct to thrust.

 If we want to understand responsiveness, a good place to start is male sexuality.
 When men engage in intercourse or masturbation, they stimulate their penis rhythmically up until orgasm.
-This is logical because orgasm was the motivation for the stimulation.
-Similarly, there is no reason to continue stimulation after orgasm because the goal has been achieved.
+It only appears as if men are intent on the goal of orgasm.
+In fact, men are responding to an instinct to thrust into the vagina (or other orifice).
+This thrusting action inevitably ends in orgasm, which ends a man’s ability to engage in sexual activity.
 No one can predict the exact timing of an orgasm.
 But intercourse stimulates a woman’s vagina only while a man has an erection (until ejaculation).
 No one (not even a man) can orgasm within limits set by another person’s responses.
 Neither can we orgasm with exactly the same frequency as another person.

 The idea that women (but not men) need a lover with specialised stimulation skills to make them orgasm or give them an orgasm is a fallacy.
 Orgasm is a specific erotic phenomenon that occurs relatively predictably given the appropriate psychological and physical stimuli.
 But physical stimulation (regardless of who provides it) is a secondary issue.
 Mental arousal is much more crucial and must be achieved before physical stimulation can be effective (lead reliably to orgasm).
 When we become responsive in adolescence (all men but very few women), we discover orgasm by ourselves.
-Only a tiny number of young boys orgasm spontaneously.
-Most of us need to focus on an erotic stimulus.
-We make our own orgasm because what happens in our mind causes us to orgasm.
+We orgasm because of what happens in our mind.

 Sexual activity that is aimed at orgasm is not accompanied by a dialogue.
 Anyone who wants to orgasm needs to concentrate on the mental turn-ons that cause arousal.
 During masturbation alone we always need some form of fantasy to achieve arousal.
 These fantasies need to be explicitly erotic and include aspects of sex that are sufficiently arousing that we achieve orgasm.
 Fantasies are based on the personal erotic preferences of the individual.